reactiflux/reactiflux.com/pages/transcripts/andrew-clark.md

 ----

-**Q:** Do you think the React team at Facebook could be doing anything better re: communicating short-term and long-term goals and changes to the community--specifically those outside Facebook involved with core community projects and React itself? - *Aweary*
+<a name="think-react-team-facebook-could" href="#think-react-team-facebook-could">#</a> **Q:** Do you think the React team at Facebook could be doing anything better re: communicating short-term and long-term goals and changes to the community--specifically those outside Facebook involved with core community projects and React itself? - *Aweary*

 **A:** Hi Brandon!
 Yes, this is absolutely something we need to work on.